repeated-pleasant-games/tabletop/docs/contributing.md

 only method of including a part of a feature.
 Imports that reach inside a feature, such as `@/feature/<feature name>/component/<component name>` are not allowed.

+## Testing

+> Write tests.
+Not too many.
+Mostly integration.

+Tests are written to validate that a feature works as intended.
+Not everything needs tests (though the more testable everything is, the easier it is to find bugs).
+Tests should be written to check that code or components available to the outside world perform their expected functions.
+Tests should test features the way they will be used by users (this includes fellow developers).